BaBingoBango/BaBingoBango/Academic Projects.md

-# 📚 Academic Projects
+# 📚 Undergraduate Coursework

-These are projects I've done for coursework in the [CSE major](https://cse.engin.umich.edu) at the University of Michigan!
+These are projects I completed during my CSE undergrad at the [University of Michigan](https://cse.engin.umich.edu)!

 Due to the Honor Code, all the projects are set to private - but if you'd like to see any code, let me know!